 Which sign is right for me?

 The Dura-Last and the Engraved signs are our most popular.
 While both are excellent choices the decision can be difficult.
 The engraved signs will last far longer and we can add a photo or logo to add interest.
 However the material is anodized aluminum and the surface can be scratched if someone is determined to put their initial on it with a pocket knife.
 And if your signs will be displayed in a salt air environment, these are not for you.
 The anodized coating will 'pit'.
 However, we offer Stainless Steel engraved signs, which are designed to last in salt spray!
 They are available in 2 sizes, 2" x 3.5" and 5" x 4".
 Because of the natural brushed surface photos do not work well on the stainless steel, but we can add a line drawing.
 The Dura-Last signs are a favorite because the color draws a lot of interest to the sign.
 However they will eventually fade.
-After we print them on the metal we laminate them with a UV film that is rated for 7 years of outdoor use.
-So depending on your environmental conditions you will start to see some fading in that time frame.
-If you are looking for temporary signs/labels we offer several you print yourself as well as small labels we print for you.
+Depending on your environmental conditions you will start to see some fading in about 5 years.

 TAPE?
 Will the tape used on my engraved or Dura-Last sign hold up outside?